Across centuries and continents

-One of our professors recently won a prestigious national prize for his book on Nazi Germany.
-Another has just written a biography of the early medieval emperor, Charlemagne, whilst two others have recently published work on war and decolonisation in Southeast Asia.
-You might be taught by any or all of these people.
+One of our professors has recently been awarded a knighthood for his work on German history.
+Another has recently completed a biography of the early medieval emperor, Charlemagne, while three of our colleagues have put together a groundbreaking exhibition on changing fashion trends from the Renaissance to the Enlightenment.
+You may well be taught by any or all of these people.

-Cambridge prides itself on being a teaching university, and none of its professors, readers or lecturers is considered as being ‘too exalted to teach’.
+Cambridge prides itself on being a teaching university, and none of the academics who work here is considered as being ‘too exalted to teach’.
 So the Faculty’s major resource is this international body of experts, numbering about 90.
-We achieved the top rating in the most recent research assessment of all university history departments in the UK and outstanding teaching ratings in surveys by the UK national press.
+We continue to achieve top ratings in research assessments of university history departments in the UK and outstanding teaching ratings in surveys by the UK national press.

 Our other great strength is the Seeley Library, one of the largest student libraries dedicated to history in the world, recently rewired for full internet access.
 Nearby is the University Library, which is unique among copyright libraries in storing most of its volumes on open shelves, available to undergraduates.
 In short, finding the right book is rarely a problem.

 There are other benefits to studying here.
 Undergraduate historians are encouraged to embark or brush up on foreign languages, and have access to both the University Language Centre and specialist language teaching.
 And most Colleges have travel grants for students who wish to study the history of another country or who are doing research for their dissertation.